-You know those great smelling soft pretzels at the mall.
-I am talking about the ones that make me rethink that whole diet idea.
-Those pretzels have about 63 net carbs.
+Now I am referring to the regular pretzels that are not low in carbohydrates.
+Those ‘regular’ pretzels have about 63 net carbs.
 When you are on a low carb diet, that could be two days worth of carbs- or even more. *Sigh*.

 Thus, we must make them ourselves if we want them.

-While these pretzels are not carb free, they are lower in carbs.
-If you are like me then you are probably grateful for that.
+While the pretzels in this recipe are not carb free, they are lower in carbs than the regular pretzel.
+Also, if you are like me then you are probably grateful for that.
 I know that I am.

 Because we are using Carbalose, we will making a few adjustments to the recipe.

-What you will need to make this recipe.
+What you will need to make Low Carb Soft Pretzels.